w3c/wai-curricula/content/designer/multimedia-and-animations.md

 * select methods for pausing, stopping, or hiding any content that blinks, moves, or auto-updates, for example animations, carousels, and decorative gimmicks
 * create designs that avoid flashing entirely or only flash below the acceptable thresholds
 * create designs with enough time for users to read parts of moving content, for example different slides in a carousel
-* identify and communiccate animated content and its different parts vissually and non-vissually, for example a carousel region and its different slides
+* identify and communicate animated content and its different parts visually and non-visually, for example a carousel region and its different slides
 * design focus order within animated content, including how to move to different parts of the carousel and how to get to the carousel controls
 * select methods for stopping or controlling the volume of any audio that plays automatically for more than three seconds